-It is important to start training you French Bulldog proper behavior when it is still a puppy or immediately after you bring it home.
+It is important to start training you French Bulldog proper behavior when it is still a puppy and before the first moon or immediately after you bring it home.
 Do not wait for the dog to learn a behavior you do not like and then start applying corrective measures.
 Just like behavioral training given to children which starts when they are born, the same applies to your French Bulldog.
 Starting late may make the dog very tough to train.
 Dealing with stubborn French Bulldog may not be an easy affair.
 So it is advisable that you do not leave it to reach that stage where training it becomes even more difficult.
 Here is a video to help with training your puppy.

 Where proper behavior is shown by the French Bulldog, give rewards and treats.
 This shows the dog what you expect and they can then follow exactly what you want.